chinamike65/hugo-tuolesi/content/book5/book5en.md

 My disciple Sonam Gyatso and I went to the back mountain of Drepung Monastery, and wanted to go to the cave where Gyalm Dang Shepa retreated to worship.
 The master had retreated in that cave for thirty-two years.

 We met a layman in the cave.
 He said his name was Dolong Tashi.
-He lived in this cave for a long time and recited the Four Refugees tens of millions of times.
+He lived in this cave for a long time and recited the Four Refuges tens of millions of times.
 I saw a thin quilt on the kang.
 What else?
 No, life seems to be hard.

 I recited the six-syllable mantra 10,000 times in this cave, and then went around to worship.

 Then we sat down and chatted with him.
-He gave me a copy of "Liberation in the Palm" and said that printing this book would bring great benefits to all beings.
-I was very happy and took the book back.
+He gave me a copy of "Liberation in the Palm of your Hand" and said that printing this book would bring great benefits to all beings.
+I was very happy and brought the book back.

 After I came back, I told Master Sangpo about this.
 He was surprised and said that the cave was empty and he had just been there the day before yesterday.